GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

   </build>
 ```

-When using the highest versions does not result in using compatible
-versions of the libraries, you can use BOMs to ensure that you use the
+When the newest versions are not compatible, you can use BOMs to
-correct set of versions together (see the next section for details).
+select compatible versions.

-####Import BOMs to ensure dependencies are consistent
+#### Import BOMs to ensure dependencies are consistent

-Conflicts can also occur when multiple artifacts from a single library
+Conflicts can occur when multiple artifacts from a single library are
-are part of a dependency tree, and Maven resolves different artifacts
+part of a dependency tree, and Maven resolves different artifacts from
-from that library to versions from different releases.
-Using BOMs
+that library to versions from different releases.
+Using a BOM fixes
-fixes this problem because a BOM will dictate consistent versions for
+this problem because a BOM dictates consistent versions for all
-all of the artifacts from a library.
+artifacts from a library.

 You can use a BOM like this - this example is for `google-cloud-bom`: